The $L_p$-error rate for randomized quasi-Monte Carlo self-normalized importance sampling of unbounded integrands: Introduction

-A key step in establishing \( L_p \)-error rate for MC-based SNIS \cite{deligiannidis2024} is to estimate the \( L_p \)-errors of $I_N^{\mathrm{IS}}(f)$ and $I_N^{\mathrm{IS}}(1)$ defined in \eqref{eq:is}.
+A key step in establishing the \( L_p \)-error rate for MC-based SNIS \cite{deligiannidis2024} is to estimate the \( L_p \)-errors of $I_N^{\mathrm{IS}}(f)$ and $I_N^{\mathrm{IS}}(1)$ defined in \eqref{eq:is}.
 For IID sampling, these estimates are relatively straightforward and can be derived using the Marcinkiewicz–Zygmund inequality \cite{ferger2014}.
-In contrast, for RQMC, where $\bm{x}_i = \mathcal{T}(\bm{u}_i) \sim q$ with RQMC points $\{\bm{u}_i\}_{i=1}^N$ and a transport map $\mathcal{T}:(0,1)^d\to\mathbb{R}^d$, establishing analogous $L_p$-error rate is substantially more challenging.
+In contrast, for RQMC, where $\bm{x}_i = \mathcal{T}(\bm{u}_i) \sim q$ with RQMC points $\{\bm{u}_i\}_{i=1}^N$ whose individual points are marginally distributed as \(\mathcal{U}(0,1)^d\) and a transport map $\mathcal{T}:(0,1)^d\to\mathbb{R}^d$, establishing the analogous $L_p$-error rate is substantially more challenging due to the inherent dependence among \(\bm u_1,\ldots,\bm u_N\).
 Existing results on the $L_p$-error rate for RQMC are limited to the inversion transformation $\mathcal{T} = \Phi^{-1}$, where $\Phi$ denotes the cumulative distribution function (CDF) of the standard normal distribution, and to test functions with sub-quadratic growth \cite{chen2025}.

-Our first contribution is to extend these results to a much broader class of transport maps, including shifted, scaled, and commonly used nonlinear transformations, as well as to a wider class of test functions satisfying the critical quadratic growth.
-Moreover, establishing $L_p$-error rate for RQMC with general transport maps and a broader class of test functions is crucial for supporting analytical tools such as higher-order Markov and Hölder inequalities, as well as the estimation of skewness and kurtosis in uncertainty quantification.
+Our first contribution is to extend the existing RQMC \(L_p\)-error results from the standard-normal inverse-CDF setting to a broader class of transport maps, and from sub-quadratic growth to the critical quadratic-growth regime.
+Specifically, we show how the transport-map condition can be verified for several practically relevant transformations, including location-scale maps, component-wise nonlinear transformations, and composed transport maps.
+These verification results enlarge the class of proposal distributions available for the subsequent RQMC-SNIS analysis.